numberplates/plateit-generator-docs/components/registration.md

 ### setTextLineGap()

 If the registration text spans across multiple lines, this method will dictate the size of the gap in mm between each line.
 It takes a *number*.

 Returns: `Registration`

+### setTextCharGap()

+By default the space between the characters is determined by the font's in-built kerning rules.
+This can be overridden using this method.

+It expects one of the following:

+* *Number* - a single number value (mm) will be applied to all characters on all lines.
+* *Array of numbers* - more granular character-by-character control.
+Applies to every line of the plate (if there is more than one).
+* *Array of array of numbers* - more granular character-by-character control for a multi-line plate.
+Each sub array represents a new line.
+* *Null* - reverts to the default character kerning rules baked into the font file.

+You can see an example [here](/examples/squares.md#standard-car-square-with-custom-character-spacing).

+Returns: `Registration`